latent-to/developer-docs/docs/keys/proxies/pure-proxies.md

 ## Kill a pure proxy

-Killing a pure proxy requires the proxy account address, the spawner account, and the proxy's complete creation details—the block height, extrinsic index, and disambiguation index.
+Killing a pure proxy requires the proxy account address, the spawner account, and the proxy's complete creation details—the block height, extrinsic index, and the disambiguation index used during creation.
 Once executed, the pure proxy is permanently removed, and any funds remaining in the proxy account are lost.

 Pure proxies are killed using the `killPure` extrinsic as shown.
 See [source code: `killPure` implementation](https://github.com/opentensor/subtensor/blob/main/pallets/proxy/src/lib.rs#L380-L406):